huggingface/blog/vlms-explained.md

 ```bash
 accelerate launch --num_processes=8 -m lmms_eval --model llava   --model_args pretrained="liuhaotian/llava-v1.5-7b"   --tasks mme,mmbench_en --batch_size 1 --log_samples --log_samples_suffix llava_v1.5_mme_mmbenchen --output_path ./logs/
 ```
 These leaderboards are limited to the models that are submitted to them and require updates.
-If you want to find more models, you can browse Hugging Face Hub for models under task `image-text-to-text`.
+If you want to find more models, you can browse Hugging Face Hub for [models](https://huggingface.co/models?pipeline_tag=image-text-to-text&sort=trending) under task `image-text-to-text`.

 There are different benchmarks to evaluate vision language models that you may come across the leaderboards.
 We will go through a few of them.

 ### MMMU

-A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI (MMMU) is the most comprehensive benchmark to evaluate vision language models.
+[A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI (MMMU)](https://huggingface.co/datasets/MMMU/MMMU) is the most comprehensive benchmark to evaluate vision language models.
 It contains 11.5K multimodal challenges that require college-level subject knowledge and reasoning across different disciplines such as arts and engineering.

 ### MMBench

-MMBench is an evaluation benchmark that consists of 3000 single choice questions over 20 different skills, including OCR, object localization and more.
+[MMBench](https://huggingface.co/datasets/lmms-lab/MMBench) is an evaluation benchmark that consists of 3000 single-choice questions over 20 different skills, including OCR, object localization and more.
 The paper also introduces an evaluation strategy called CircularEval, where the answer choices of a question are shuffled in different combinations, and the model is expected to give the right answer in every turn.
 There are other more specific benchmarks across different domains, including MathVista (visual mathematical reasoning), AI2D (diagram understanding), ScienceQA (Science Question Answering) and OCRBench (document understanding).

 ## Technical details